basilsage/blackcoverbook/README.md

 # blackcoverbook

-This app allows users to save PDFs to IPFS, then save the address of the PDF to a smart contract deployed on the Ethereum blockchain.
+This app allows users to save PDFs to a decentralized database ([IPFS](https://ipfs.io/)), then save the IPFS address to a smart contract deployed on the Ethereum blockchain.